Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Hungary

-Payment of dividends requires a resolution of a shareholders' meeting and is subject to the Zrt.'s Kft.'s financial statements showing sufficient funds to pay dividends.
+Payment of dividends requires a resolution of a shareholders'/quotaholders' meeting and is subject to the Zrt.'s Kft.'s financial statements showing sufficient funds to pay dividends.

-Decrease in a registered capital requires a resolution of a shareholders' meeting.
-An intention to decrease registered capital must be published, and creditors of a Zrt. or Kft. may demand collateral.
+Decrease of the registered capital (effected with a view to make distribution to the shareholders'/quotaholders') requires a resolution of a shareholders'/quotaholders' meeting.
+Decrease of the registered capital is a complex, 4-6 months procedure.
+Amongst others, the intention to decrease the registered capital must be published in the Companies Gazette and creditors of a Zrt. or Kft. may demand collateral (security).
 Payments to shareholders regarding capital decrease may only be made after the Court of Registration registers the capital decrease.

 There is no withholding tax on accumulated profits distributed in the course of a capital decrease (ie, redemption) or with respect to dividends distributed to resident or nonresident corporate entities.

-Accumulated profits distributed in the course of a capital decrease (ie, redemption) or dividends distributed to resident individuals are subject to personal income tax and health\care tax.
+Accumulated profits distributed in the course of a capital decrease (ie, redemption) or dividends distributed to resident individuals are subject to personal income tax and social tax.
 Withholding tax due on dividends paid or accumulated profits distributed in the course of a capital decrease (ie, redemption) to nonresident individuals must be withheld by the paying company.
-The withholding tax obligation may be mitigated on the basis of double tax treaty provisions, while there is no healthcare tax obligation in respect of payments made to an individual who does not qualify as a Hungarian resident for social security purposes.
+No social tax payment obligation arises in respect of payments made to an individual qualifying as secured person in another EU member state.

 India